Shukraraj Shastri: Early life

 Shastri was born in Varanasi, India where his father Madhav Raj and mother Ratna Maya Joshi were living in forced exile due to political reasons.
 Madhav Raj was a leader of the Arya Samaj in Nepal.
 The Joshis were originally from Lalitpur.

-Shukra Raj was schooled in India, and he acquired the title Shastri after earning a Shastri degree from Dehradun.
-He became better known by this name than his actual surname Joshi.
+Shukra Raj was schooled in India, and acquired the title Shastri after earning a Shastri degree from Dehradun.
+He became better known by this title than his actual surname Joshi.

 Democracy fighter

 Returning to Nepal, Shastri joined the democracy struggle.
 During a demonstration organized at Indra Chok, Kathmandu by the Citizens' Rights Committee, he spoke out strongly against the Rana regime and demanded the people's rights.
 For this act, he was arrested and sentenced to six years' imprisonment.
 He was subsequently sentenced to death, and on 24 January 1941, he was hanged from a tree on the side of the road at Pachali, Teku, Kathmandu.

 The Ranas were eventually overthrown in February 1951, and democracy was established in Nepal.
 The Rana oligarchy ruled Nepal from 1846 until 1951.
 During this time, the Shah king was reduced to a figurehead and the prime minister and other government positions were hereditary.
 Jang Bahadur Rana established the Rana dynasty in 1846 by masterminding the Kot massacre in which about 40 members of the nobility including the prime minister and a relative of the king were murdered.
 Tyranny, debauchery, economic exploitation and religious persecution characterized Rana rule.
-This 104-years of Rana regime has been called as one of the darkest periods of Nepalese history.
+The 104 years of Rana regime have been called as one of the darkest periods of Nepalese history.